- The Campaign

 Power Editor allows you to use Excel to manage your campaigns in bulk.
 This way you can make changes and edits to your data, using a format you’re most likely already familiar with.
 If you’re an Excel expert, you can also use custom scripts and Excel variables to modify the data to match your goals.
 Now we’re going to look at two different ways to work with your campaigns using Excel.
 The first involves copying and pasting and the second involves an actual export/import feature.
 So the first thing we need to do is to go to Power Editor.
 You can access a tool either by heading to the link on your screen or by selecting ‘Power Editor’ at the top of the ‘My Apps’ manager, here.

 And we’ll start by selecting a campaign from within the ‘Campaigns’ tab.
 I’ve got one selected here and I can copy this campaign using the shortcuts on my keyboard.
 Here I am in Excel, so I’m going to go ahead and place this information here.
-Perfect; so these are all our campaigns with all the Ad Sets and all the advertisements attached to it.
+Perfect; so these are all our campaigns with all the Ad Sets and all the advertisements attached to them.

 How to bulk upload ad images

-If you’re testing a lot of creative, it can be time-consuming to update your ads one by one.
+If you’re testing a lot of creativity, it can be time-consuming to update your ads one by one.
 Fortunately, Power Editor allows you to import images in bulk, and you can do this in a few different ways.
 You can access Power Editor either through the link on your screen below or by selecting Power Editor at the top of your Ads Manager.
 Before we get started uploading images for our ads, we’ll want to ensure we have the right images available.
-Heading out of Power Editor, this is where we can upload and manage all of our images we’ll be using for our advertising.
+Heading out of Power Editor, this is where we can upload and manage all of the images we’ll be using for our advertising.

 Here we can see all the images in our library.
 Selecting the Upload Images button, we can upload brand new images.
 A quick way to upload those multiple images is to simply hold down the Command key on Mac, and select the ones you wish to upload.
 If we go ahead and select an image, we can either delete it or get more information on it.
 Here you can see its name, and the hash is a numerical value Facebook has associated with this image when we use it for our ads.